cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/security/authorization.md

 Each role has different permissions, ensuring a role-based access control operation.
 For example, users with the `user` role cannot perform {{< param product_name >}} administration operations such as snapshot management.
 A user can be suspended using the `deactivate` command.
 A deactivated user cannot perform operations.

 # Isolation
 {{< param product_name >}} supports the concept of users, user groups, and tenants.
-These elements can be either defined locally in {{< param product_name >}}, or taken from an external user management system (LDAP integration is native).
+These elements can be either defined locally in {{< param product_name >}} or taken from an external user management system (LDAP integration is native).
 In the latter case, passwords are not stored in {{< param product_name >}}, authentication is performed via LDAP and a token is generated and used for the user session.<br>
 A user can be associated with one or more groups, and one or more tenants.<br>
-A group can be associated with one or more tenant.
+A group can be associated with one or more tenants.

 A user who is authenticated to {{< param product_name >}} may only access resources that belong to the tenants to which that user has been assigned.
 Resource isolation is implemented for blueprints, artifacts, deployments, nodes, logs, events, and plugins.